-Picturesque and buzzing with energy all at once, it’s no surprise that much loved St Anton makes our Top 10 ski resorts in Europe.
+Picturesque and buzzing with energy all at once, it’s no surprise that much loved St. Anton makes our top 10 ski resorts in Europe.
 The ski area is particularly good for advanced skiers, with lots of challenging runs and off-piste terrain.
-But the extensive Ski Arlberg ski area does include terrain for all levels, with links to Lech and Zürs.
+But the extensive Arlberg ski area does include terrain for all levels, with links to Lech and Zürs.
 Amazing tree-lined runs.
 Mountains of powder to play in.
 And that’s just for starters.
-But it’s worth eventually tearing yourself away from the snow, because the après scene here is legendary (make sure you visit the renowned Mooserwirt).
+But it’s worth eventually tearing yourself away from the snow, because the après scene here is legendary (make sure you visit the renowned MooserWirt).
 Fantastic restaurants, great shops and some lovely spas are all par for the course too in this stand-out European ski resort.

-Comprised of four exclusive villages, Courchevel is nestled in the world’s largest ski area, the Three Valleys.
+Comprised of four exclusive villages, Courchevel is nestled in the Europe’s largest ski area, the Three Valleys.
 With 600km of runs covering all ski levels, this alone puts the resort in our top 10 ski resorts in Europe.
 Accommodation is plentiful and varied, depending on where you stay.
-Choose from peaceful Le Praz at 1300m, easy-going Courchevel Village at 1550m, Courchevel Moriond at 1650m and uber-chic Courchevel at 1850m (where you’ll find posh boutique shops and Michelin-starred restaurants).
+Choose from peaceful Le Praz at 1300m, easy-going Courchevel Village at 1550m, Courchevel Moriond at 1650m and uber-chic Courchevel at 1850m (where you’ll find boutique shops and Michelin-starred restaurants).
 As well as great skiing and glamorous living, you can also try out ice skating and snowmobiling in this superb European ski resort, as well as a bit of post-skiing indulgence at its state-of-the-art wellness and spa facilities.

 Also nested in the vast Three Valleys ski area, Méribel is a traditional village bursting with life.
 Intermediate and advanced skiers will love the expansive terrain higher up the mountain, swiftly accessed via the Saulire Express gondola.
 Meanwhile, beginners have plenty to enjoy nearer the village.
 We love a good tree run at the end of the day back to the centre and the bars – and this is one of many reasons Méribel makes our top 10 ski resorts.
 You’ll find cheery après here (check out the Folie Douce) and great nightlife that’s ideal for groups looking for a vibrant atmosphere, live music and fun times.
 Excellent restaurants, plenty of alternative on-snow activities and accommodation to suit all budgets also add to the mass appeal of popular, buzzy Méribel.

 A classic Italian village with a medieval centre and car-free cobbled streets, Courmayeur is in the Aosta Valley, at the base of the imposing Mont Blanc, Europe’s highest mountain.
-At 1,224m it’s a relatively low resort, but 80% of the main ski area is covered by snow cannons, so you needn’t worry about the weather.
+At 1,224m it’s a relatively low ski resort, but 80% of the main ski area is covered by snow cannons, so you needn’t worry about the weather.
 Celebrating its prime time view of Mont Blanc, one of the reasons it makes our top 10 ski resorts in Europe is the magnificent revolving glass gondola you can take a ride in, for unforgettable views from the sky.
 The Courmayeur ski area features the 22km Valle Blanche run – perfect for expert skiers looking for a challenge.